Zefan-Cai/PyramidKV/README.md

 ## Acknowledgement

-Thanks **[SnapKV]** [SnapKV: LLM Knows What You are Looking for Before Generation](https://github.com/FasterDecoding/SnapKV) for providing open-source code to support the expansion of this project's code.
+Thanks **[SnapKV]** [SnapKV: LLM Knows What You are Looking for Before Generation](https://github.com/FasterDecoding/SnapKV) for providing open-source code to support the expansion of this project.